Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### Step 3: Open SonLVL-RSDK & Load Your Game

 Now, open SonLVL-RSDK.exe.
-Drag and drop your game's SonLVL.ini file (included in the previous step) into the program window.
+Drag and drop your game's SonLVL project file (included in the previous step) into the program window.
+For example, if you're working with *Sonic 1*, you would drag the `Sonic1-SonLVL.ini` file into the program (or `Sonic2-SonLVL.ini` for *Sonic 2*, or `SonicCD-SonLVL.ini` for *Sonic CD*, etc).
 Now your game should be loaded, and SonLVL-RSDK's icon and title should show that!

-> **Tip:** Just make sure you’re dragging the *SonLVL.ini* file, not the *settings.ini* file  (which is part of the game files, not SonLVL's files, so you don't wanna use that one!)
+> **Warning:** Just make sure you’re dragging the *SonLVL.ini* file, not the *settings.ini* file  (which is part of the game files, not SonLVL's files, so you don't wanna use that one!)

 <p align="center">
 	<sup>Just drag it over, and then..<br></sup>